-Gillian Anderson, the actress best known for playing agent Dana Scully on ”The X-Files,” has admitted she’s had romantic relationships with women in the past.
+Gillian Anderson, the actress best known for playing agent Dana Scully on The X-Files, acknowledges having had romantic relationships with women in the past.

 When asked if that meant a lesbian relationship, Anderson says, "Yeah, yeah, well it's… You know, I'm old enough that I can talk about that."

-Gillian Anderson will star as Miss Havisham in an upcoming adaptation of Charles Dickens’ “Great Expectations,” airing on PBS April 1.
+Gillian Anderson will star as Miss Havisham in an upcoming adaptation of Charles Dickens' Great Expectations which will air on PBS April 1.